Aberdeen F.C.: Notable players

 Aberdeen inaugurated a Hall of Fame as part of the club's centenary celebrations in 2003.
 Six players were inducted following the initial dinner in March 2004, and a further six were included in November 2004.
 Ex-manager Alex Ferguson was inducted at a re-launch event in November 2015.

 In 2017, Neale Cooper, Archie Knox, John McMaster and Graham Leggat were inducted into the Hall of Fame.
 In 2018, Eoin Jess, Peter Weir, Bobby Clark and Donald Colman were inducted.

+Matt Armstrong, Brian Irvine, Hans Gillhaus, and Charlie Nicholas were inducted in January 2025.